ashen99/React-Native-with-Firebase-Auth/README.md

 2. create a .env file and add the following GOOGLE_API_KEY=,
    OPEN_WEATHER_API=
-3. To login to the application use the following credentials. email : test@gmail.com
+3. To login to the application use the following credentials.<br>
+   email : test@gmail.com<br>
    password: 123456 <br>
 4.or you can login user facebook account.<br>
 5.finaly run `npm i` to add necessary packages